 See the change log at the end for a complete revision history.

 First and foremost, use only uBlock Origin (uBO) by Raymond 'gorhill' Hill (here's the uBlock Origin page on the Firefox Add-ons website).
-There are many other clones and wannabes out there and i would highly recommend not using them.
+While there may be some legitimate forks, there are also many ripoffs out there and i would highly recommend avoiding them.

 Regardless of which guide you are following, it is essential that you read the uBlock wiki with the exception of the Advanced-user-features section.
 If you are not following either guide and not using uMatrix, i would highly suggest enabling the advanced mode option in uBO in order to leverage its dynamic filtering capability and reading the Advanced-user-features section of the wiki.
 The suggested configuration for this scenario is in the 4th column of the table.